Necrominis/necrominis.github.io/README.md

 * Add those lamp covers I got.
 * Add the rest of the paints.
 	* Integrate citadel color paints into Vallejo color paints.
-	* Add Technical, Texture, and Contrast paints.
+	* Add Technical and Texture paints.
-	* Add Citadel Contrast / Blood Angels Red
-	* Add Stynylrez / SNR-403 Black Primer
+	* Add Stynylrez / SNR-403 Black Primer.
 * Add the rest of the posts.

 ## Code